Iowa State Cyclones football

 The Iowa State Cyclones football program is the intercollegiate football team at Iowa State University in Ames, Iowa.
-The team is coached by Matt Campbell.
+The team is coached by Jimmy Rogers.
 The Cyclones compete in the Big 12 Conference, and are a Division I Football Bowl Subdivision (FBS) member of the NCAA.
 The Cyclones play their home games at Jack Trice Stadium, with a capacity of 61,500.
 The Iowa State Cyclones football team drew an average home attendance of 60,384 in 2023, the 28th highest in college football.